abpframework/abp/docs/en/Text-Templating.md

 **4)** Configure the virtual file system

-Configure the `AbpVirtualFileSystemOptions` to add embedded files into the virtual file system:
+Configure the `AbpVirtualFileSystemOptions` in the `ConfigureServices` method of your [module](Module-Development-Basics.md) to add the embedded files into the virtual file system:

 ```csharp
 Configure<AbpVirtualFileSystemOptions>(options =>